Hzahsy/Ecolog-a-Espa-a-es/README.md

 ## How can I deploy this project?

+### Lovable Deployment

 Simply open [Lovable](https://lovable.dev/projects/c8efeeae-be87-4da3-a300-ef14d76d478e) and click on Share -> Publish.

+### Replit Deployment

+To deploy on Replit:

+1. Import this repository into Replit.
+2. Replit will automatically detect it as a Node.js project.
+3. The `start` script will build the frontend and start the server.
+4. Your app will be available at the Replit URL.

+For development on Replit, use `npm run dev` to run both frontend and backend.

 ## Can I connect a custom domain to my Lovable project?